In today’s post, I’m going to share with you everything that I would recommend to the first time visitor looking for a great two day London itinerary.

 The London Pass (get yours on the official site here) is the answer.

-For your two day trip, you can pick up a two day London pass which will get you free access to all the main attractions on the list above (plus lots more!), for only £100, saving you over £50.
+For your two day trip, you can pick up a two day London pass which will get you free access to the majority of the main attractions on the list above (plus lots more!), for only £95, saving you over £50.
 It’s basically a no-brainer if you ask me.
 It even includes a Hop on Hop off bus tour of London!

 We’ve used them on multiple trips to London, and just love how easy they are to use.
 They’re available in a variety of lengths to suit any stay, plus you can pre-order an Oyster travel card to accompany your London Card if you’re interested in that convenience.